Zenchiyu/POLAR-background-prediction/README.md

 |:--:| :--:| :--:|
 | *A cluster intersection with > 3 energy bins:<br>Prof. Nicolas Produit confirmed a solar flare* | *Trying to detect 25 known GRBs based on `rate[0]`:<br>Some short GRBs are missed because of the binning* | *Another cluster intersection with > 3 energy bins*|

-Based on past data collected from the POLAR detector mounted on the Tiangong-2 spacelab, this project aims at building a model of the background and use it to extract potentially meaningful time intervals for further analysis by experts.
+Based on past data collected from the POLAR detector mounted on the Tiangong-2 spacelab, this project aims to build a model of the background and use it to extract potentially meaningful time intervals for further analysis by experts.
 These time intervals are extracted based the magnitude of the difference between the target and predicted photon rates (photon counts per second) for different energy bins.

 These time intervals might include moments in which the detector was turned off or had problems which caused our predictions to be significantly higher or lower than the target rates.
 They might also include solar events such as solar flares.